-After years of slow progress, states benefited from a more promising economic and fiscal environment in 2018.
+After years of slow progress, states have benefited from a more promising economic and fiscal environment.
 Pressure on state finances eased as the U.S. economic recovery was poised to become the longest on record and state tax revenue jumped, at least temporarily.
 Still, not all states have fully recovered from the shocks of the Great Recession more than a decade ago.
-Some are in a stronger position than others as they gauge how long the recovery will last.
+Some are in a stronger position than others as they try to gauge how long the recovery will last.

 Budget Surpluses Are Helping Many States Boost Their Savings.
 States had more savings set aside at the end of fiscal 2018 to weather the next economic downturn than at any point since the 2007-09 recession.
 Nationwide, rainy day funds held a record amount of money, and at least 26 states’ savings exceeded pre-recession levels when measured as a share of operating costs.
 A tax revenue surge in fiscal 2018 helped 32 states expand their rainy day funds.
 Still, just over half of states were less financially equipped, counting rainy day funds plus leftover general fund dollars, to cover their costs than just before the recession.
 View the indicator or print the analysis.